Mark112887/MKV_Video_Audio_Subtitle_Tool/README.md

    - :art: **Desired Aspect Ratio** — type a ratio like `16:9` (default), `4:3`, or `2.35:1`.
    - :musical_note: **Audio Track to Keep** — select "Keep All" (default) or pick a specific track from the dropdown.
    - :loud_sound: **Remove Subtitles** — check the box if you want subtitles stripped.
-   - :closed_caption: **Remove Closed Captions** — check the box to strip embedded closed captions (CEA-608/708) from the video stream.
+   - 💬 **Remove Closed Captions** — check the box to strip embedded closed captions (CEA-608/708) from the video stream.
    - :recycle: **Delete Original Files** — check the box to remove source files after successful processing (per-file in Individual mode).
 4. :floppy_disk: **Choose output location** (optional) — click **Output Dir** to set where processed files will be saved.
 Defaults to a `Processed Files` folder next to the executable.
 5. :triangular_flag_on_post: **Click Process** — the batch job begins.
 Watch progress in the panel below.